Illustration by Sam Taylor

 If it were to happen, I think it could survive perfectly well.
 The UK isn’t self-sufficient.
 Few, if any countries, are these days.
 Self-sufficiency certainly isn’t seen as a prerequisite for statehood.
 Assuming good relations with the rest of the UK, I don’t see it as a major issue.

 What about the rest of the UK?
 When would it feel the difference?

 This is a crucial question.
 In large part, the attitude of the rest of the UK to the idea of an independent London, and the way it would approach the negotiations, would be largely shaped by how it feels it could cope with the loss of London.
 The impact would undoubtedly be huge.
 This would make the price London would have to pay for its independence all the greater.
 I would imagine that some very large concessions would have to be made.
 As already suggested, the burden of transition costs would probably fall largely on London.
 Then there are other issues.
 For example, it would be certain that the rest of the country would demand that it retains Britain’s permanent seat in the UN Security Council.

-Alright, so lastly, do you think that life in London would be different if it was independent?
+All right, so lastly, do you think that life in London would be different if it were independent?

 It all depends on how independence is negotiated.
 It’s likely that any claim to sovereignty wouldn’t be violently fought for, so it’s pretty unlikely that anything dramatic would happen as a result.
 Assuming London stays in the EU, and that the split is agreed on very favorable terms, such as allowing dual citizenship and no borders, I suspect you could even wake up in an Independent London and not feel any different.